psf/python-in-edu/CONTRIBUTING.md

 This will create a new directory in your local repository named `.venv`.

-We then want to "activate" that virtual environment to ensure that any packages we install are only installed for that project and not for the rest of our computer.
+We then need to "activate" that virtual environment to ensure that any packages we install are only installed for that project and not for the rest of our computer.

-To do that, run the appropriate activate command for your operating system:
+To do that, run the appropriate "activate" command for your operating system, shown below:

 ```shell
 # on macOS and *nix run: